What is a Registered Agent in New York?

 Consent to Serve: Before designation, the Registered Agent must consent to serve as the agent for the business.
 This consent is typically evidenced by the agent’s signature on the formation documents or a separate consent form.

-How often should a New York business update its Registered Agent information?
+How often should a New York business update its Statutory Agent information?

 A New York business should update its Registered Agent information whenever there is a change to the Registered Agent’s name, address, or availability.
 There is no specified timeline for regular updates; instead, updates should be made as necessary to ensure the information on file with the New York Department of State remains current and accurate.
 It is crucial for the effectiveness of the Registered Agent role and the legal standing of the business that this information is up-to-date.
 Key instances when a business should update its Registered Agent information include: